atomisthq/docs/docs/user/drift-report.md

 As organizations grow, software grows too.
 Pieces of software grow at different rates, and what once was normal can be a nasty surprise in the present.
 "Does some library still use Java 6?"
 "Why is this app stuck in Node 8?!"
 "What are they doing with port 2866?"
-The Drift Report helps you ask find these surprises, and then do something about it!
+The Drift Report helps you find these surprises, and then do something about it!

 ## See the Drift Report